alunduil/blog.alunduil.com/posts/2011-02-03-disable-kscreensaver-using-dbus.rst

+---
-.. title: Disable KScreenSaver Using DBUS
+title: Disable KScreenSaver Using DBUS
-.. slug: disable-kscreensaver-using-dbus
-.. date: 2011/02/03 14:30:44
-.. tags: kde 4, kde, powerdevil, kscreensaver, screensaver, dbus, qdbusviewer, python, subversion, xkcd
+tags: kde 4, kde, powerdevil, kscreensaver, screensaver, dbus, qdbusviewer, python, subversion, xkcd
-.. link:
-.. description:
-.. type: text
+---

 KDE 4 has some major improvements over older versions, but it also seems to have gone backwards in places.
 The new libraries probably contribute to this